saru29/data-analysis/Trimester_1_2023/Project 11 FIT File Handling and Data Pipeline/wahoo_get_fit_file/readme.md

 ### fit_conversion() -> pandas.DataFrame:
 This function reads in the .fit file from the fit_file folder, converts it to a CSV file, and returns the data as a pandas dataframe (raw).
 ### fit_process_data(raw: pandas.DataFrame) -> pandas.DataFrame:
-This function processes the raw data from the fit_file folder and prepares it for injection into a BigQuery table.
+This function processes the raw data from the fit_file folder and prepares for then injects/creates a table in BigQuery.

 ## Useful Links
 ### Products